tabito12345678910/R-Eats-UCR-Food-Reccomendation-Service/README.md

  >   * These cards should represent roughly 7 days worth of development time for your team.
 Then, once the sprint is over you should be repeating these steps to plan a new sprint, taking you until your second scrum meeting with the reader in phase III.
  > * Schedule two check-ins using Calendly.
 Both time slots should be during your lab on week 6.
 Your entire team must be present for both check-ins.
  >   * The first check-in needs to be scheduled with your lab TA.
 During that meeting, you will discuss your project design/class diagram from phase II.
  >   * The second check-in should be scheduled with a reader.
-During that meeting you will discuss:
+During that meeting, you will discuss:
  >     * The tasks you are planning for the first sprint
  >     * How work will be divided between the team members
 ## User Interface Specification
- > Include a navigation diagram for your screens and the layout of each of those screens as desribed below.
+ > Include a navigation diagram for your screens and the layout of each of those screens as described below.
 For all the layouts/diagrams, you can use any tool such as PowerPoint or a drawing program.
 (Specification requirement is adapted from [this template](https://redirect.cs.umbc.edu/~mgrass2/cmsc345/Template_UI.doc))

 ### Navigation Diagram
 > Draw a diagram illustrating how the user can navigate from one screen to another.
 Here is an [example](https://creately.com/diagram/example/ikfqudv82/user-navigation-diagram-classic?r=v).
 It can be useful to label each symbol that represents a screen so that you can reference the screens in the next section or the rest of the document if necessary.
 Give a brief description of what the diagram represents.